RiiConnect24/WiiWare-Patcher/README.md

 Put your WADs (there can be multiple of them) in the folder corresponding to your operating system then run the patch script.

-If you're using a Mac you need to install Mono.
+If you're using Mac or Linux you need to install Mono.

 ## Credits